jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

  	.. image:: ../Docs/Images/SA_Dist_3.png

- 3. Log normal distribution centered at the mean of the parameter bounds and σ as :ref:`stg.sasamplesigma<stg.sasamplesigma>` truncated at the parameter bounds
+ 3. Log normal distribution with μ corresponding to the mean of the parameter bounds and σ as :ref:`stg.sasamplesigma<stg.sasamplesigma>` but truncated at the parameter bounds

   :math:`X_{i} \sim TruncatedLogNormal(μ_{i}, σ, a_{i}, b_{i})`